Stochastic networks 2018

 Ruth Williams, University of California, San Diego

 Bert Zwart, CWI, Amsterdam

-This workshop will begin with Registration at approximately 09.00 on Monday morning 25 June and close around lunchtime on Friday 29 June 2018.
+The workshop will be held at ICMS, 15 South College Street, Edinburgh.
+It will begin with Registration at approximately 09.00 on Monday morning 25 June and close around lunchtime on Friday 29 June 2018.

 - Invited Speakers and Organisers have received a formal invitation email from ICMS in November/December 2017.